 Concluding, Florian Radlbeck says Formtech works exclusively with VISI because the software provides their complete CAD/CAM solution.
 “We couldn't operate efficiently without the advantages of the 3D CAD functions, which are closely aligned to our mould construction processes, or without VISI’s automated link to the CAM operations.
 This ensures not only better processing times, but also greater flexibility.
 VISI's innovative milling strategies mean that even the most complex parts can be manufactured to an accuracy of one hundredth of a millimetre.
 This is prized just as much in the automotive industry as it is within Formula 1.” - And that’s an important consideration for Formtech, as they also provide prototype production services to the automotive industry, in particular BMW and Volkswagen.

 Business: Toolmaker & Production Machining Specialists

 - VISI ensures data consistency and interoperability from 3D CAD, tool design through to CAM production

 - While the machine is milling, the operator uses VISI to create the NC programs and strategies for the next task.

-- Improved tool life using adaptive tool paths which utilize the full length of the cutting tool and remove the material using a high speed, trochoidal motion.
+- Improved tool life using adaptive tool paths which utilise the full length of the cutting tool and remove the material using a high speed, trochoidal motion.

-“We couldn’t operate efficiently without the advantages of the 3D CAD functions, which are closely aligned to our mold construction processes, or without VISI’s automated link to the CAM operations.”Florian Radlbeck
+“We couldn’t operate efficiently without the advantages of the 3D CAD functions, which are closely aligned to our mould construction processes, or without VISI’s automated link to the CAM operations.”Florian Radlbeck